 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-- Television Reporter (TV Reporter)
+- Society Reporter

 - News Correspondent

 In 2016, there was an estimated number of 44,700 jobs in the United States for Reporter or Correspondent.
 There is little to no growth in job opportunities for Reporter or Correspondent.
 The BLS estimates 3,700 yearly job openings in this field.